 Full-size SUV is refined with clever touches

 There’s plenty of space inside for seven adults, although the rearmost row of seats is a tad more snug than those in front.
 But the interior quality and high levels of equipment really impress.
-Plus Kias are usually incredibly reliable, making it a pragmatic long-term ownership proposition.
+Plus all Kias come with a seven-year warranty and they're usually incredibly reliable, making the Sorento a pragmatic long-term ownership proposition.

 To find out more, read our full Kia Sorento review